IFRCGo/ecv-toolkit/app/_disease/disease-08_en.md

 - When did people start to fall sick with measles?
 - How many people have fallen sick with measles?
 Where?
 - How many people have died?
 Where?
 - How many people live in the affected community or area?
-How many children under 5 years of age live in the area?
+How many children under five years of age live in the area?
 - Who and where are the vulnerable people?
-- Are children under 5 most affected?
+- Are children under five most affected?
 Or are other age groups, occupations, etc., more affected?
 - Are children in the affected community generally well nourished?
 -	Do people always have enough food?
 - How common is breastfeeding?